 Video analytics is a critical part of a modern warehouse security camera system.
 Cameras are rich data sources that go well beyond the security domain.
 Collecting and storing but not putting into action that data can make every business decision harder.

-Security cameras, data storage, the Internet, and cloud video surveillance represent the core components of a warehouse security camera system.
+Security cameras, data storage, the Internet, and cloud video security represent the core components of a warehouse security camera system.
 However, warehouse security goes beyond cameras and the tools that maximize their value.

 Next, we go into the other tools that are commonly found in a warehouse security system.